To restore Oracle databases, you can use:

-- Created when the Phoenix Backup Store uploads the Oracle RMAN backups to the Phoenix Cloud and Phoenix applies a time-stamp on the snapshot and turns a snapshot into a restore point
+- Created when the Phoenix Backup Store uploads the Oracle RMAN backups to the Druva Cloud and Druva Phoenix applies a time-stamp on the snapshot and turns a snapshot into a restore point

-- Downloaded to a folder on the Phoenix Backup Store from the Phoenix Cloud and then restored to the Oracle server using RMAN
+- Downloaded to a folder on the Phoenix Backup Store from the Druva Cloud and then restored to the Oracle server using RMAN

-For example, the Phoenix Backup Store turns the Oracle RMAN backups into snapshots and uploads them to the Phoenix Cloud for six months.
+For example, the Phoenix Backup Store turns the Oracle RMAN backups into snapshots and uploads them to the Druva Cloud for six months.

 There are three possible restore options that you see when you try to restore Oracle databases:

-- Below image shows the options to restore database files if the database mapping information is not available to Phoenix or if Phoenix is unable to build the mapping between the database and its files:
+- Below image shows the options to restore database files if the database mapping information is not available to Druva Phoenix or if it is unable to build the mapping between the database and its files: